eCrowneEng/ESP-SimHub/README.md

 ### How to enable ESP32
 - Open `platformio.ini`, comment out the ESP8266 env and Uncomment the ESP32 env.
 Also specify your board in the env, by default is set to something like `esp32doit-devkit-v1` because I owned this board, but there are tons of boards for the ESP32, as you can see [here](https://docs.platformio.org/en/latest/boards/index.html#espressif-32).
 Click on one and it will show you what's its id.
-- Go to `lib/BoardDefs.h` and comment out `#define ESP8266` and uncomment `#define ESP32`.
+- In `src/main.cpp` comment out `#define ESP8266` and uncomment `#define ESP32`.
-- Make sure to use GPIO_NUM_XX aliases of pins, as opposed to D1, D2, D3.. etc
+- Make sure to use the correct pin numbers for the ESP32 as opposed to aliases such as D1, D2, D3.. etc